top of page

 Why We Resist

-Here's what I've come to understand through years of sitting with myself and with Spirit: resistance is just fear wearing a different costume.
+Here’s what I’ve come to understand through years of sitting with myself and Spirit: resistance is just fear wearing a different costume.

 But here’s what fear doesn’t want you to know: most of what you’re afraid of isn’t even real.
 It hasn’t happened.
 It may never happen.
 Your mind is thinking about it, yes, but thinking about something doesn’t make it reality.